 On the other hand, it is understandable for people to be sceptical of evidence and scientific authority – after all, a great deal of psychiatric drug research is biased.
 In his book, Cracked: Why Psychiatry is Doing More Harm Than Good, the social anthropologist and psychotherapist James Davies illustrates how common this bias is: we see this bias in the manipulation of research to produce a positive result and in the fact that negative drug trials go unpublished.
 He claims psychiatrists have been creating more disorders and prescribing more pills as a result of financial incentives from pharmaceutical companies, and explains how all of these scientific and treatment flaws have been concealed by clever marketing tactics.

 In an op-ed for Medical News Today, Stea, and the psychiatrists Tyler Black and Joseph Pierre, attempt to refute the common tropes of anti-psychiatry.
-For instance, some anti-psychiatrists may claim that psychiatry promotes the ‘chemical imbalance’ hypothesis to explain mental illness, although the authors emphasise this hypothesis was an early and incorrect one in psychiatry, noting that the biochemical mechanisms of mental illness are still being critically researched.
-Alongside this misconception is the related one propagated by some anti-psychiatrists that psychiatrists practise biological psychiatry (or biopsychiatry), which aims to understand mental illness in terms of the biology of the brain.
+For instance, some anti-psychiatry advocates may claim that psychiatry currently promotes the ‘chemical imbalance’ hypothesis to explain mental illness, although the authors emphasise this hypothesis was an early and incorrect one in psychiatry, noting that the biochemical mechanisms of mental illness are still being critically researched.
+There is then the related misconception that psychiatrists practise biological psychiatry (or biopsychiatry), which aims to understand mental illness in terms of the biology of the brain.
 Modern psychiatry, however, conventionally adheres to a biopsychosocial model, which, while subject to criticism, certainly includes non-biological factors in its analysis of mental illness.
 Moreover, Stea et al. say it is a myth that all psychiatrists are prone to over-diagnosis and over-prescription.
 They stress that many practitioners are vigilant about this issue.

 Stea believes that the anti-psychiatry movement derails good-faith attempts to critically examine the problems with psychiatry, with the aim of improving it, so that outcomes look better for patients.
 He notes: “Anti-psychiatry ideology seeks not to improve psychiatry but to tear it down.
 Psychiatry itself is a scientific discipline, and therefore criticism is a built-in feature with a view towards improved biopsychosocial patient care.”
 Calling psychiatry a purely ‘scientific’ discipline may be somewhat misleading, though, given that psychiatric diagnoses are unscientific in nature.
 Having said that, many professionals do practise evidence-based psychiatry, which means treating patients in accordance with the most up-to-date and robust scientific research.